harroo/Endeavor/README.md

 ### "Looking"

 `Sensitivity`: The mouse sensitivity.

 `Head`: The Camera object attached to the player.

 ### "Camera Bobbing"

 `Use Bobbing`: When disabled the Camera will not bob when the Player moves around.

 `Bob Speed`: The speed at which the Camera shall bob.

 `Intensity`: The intensity of the bobbing.

 ### "Camera FOV"

 `Use Zoom`: When enabled, pressing C or the Middle-Mouse-Button will zoom the Camera in, like Optifine.

 `Use Leaning`: When this is enabled, the Camera will zoom out slightly when the Player is running.

 `Lean Amount`: The level to which the outward zoom will take place. `8` or `16` works rather well.
 See what you like!

 ## Others

-At this point the other components in this Repository are not as superb and polished as teh FirstPersonPlayerController, they're more of a base-line for you to create your own.
+At this point the other components in this Repository are not as superb and polished as the FirstPersonPlayerController, they're more of a base-line for you to create your own.
 If you do please feel free to contribute!

 If you would like to contact me, https://discord.gg/feRRmykReU feel free to join.